Code-Institute-Submissions/Code-Institute-MS1/README.md

 # MS1 Code Institute

 This is a website for Sandstone the climbing gym.
-Designed to be eye catching, responsive & accesible on different devices.
+Designed to be eye-catching, responsive & accessible on different devices.

 ![Multi-Device MockUp](documentation/images/multi-device.png)